-The latter types of transactions do not require prior report from the Audit Committee.
+The latter types of transactions which can be delegated do not require prior report from the Audit Committee.
 However, the Board of Directors must establish with respect to related party transactions an internal procedure of periodic reporting and control, in which the Audit Committee must participate and which shall verify the fairness and transparency of such transactions and, where applicable, the fulfilment of the legal criteria applicable to the foregoing exceptions.